Install MLRun on Kubernetes

 An accessible docker-registry (such as Docker Hub).
 The registry’s URL and credentials are consumed by the applications via a pre-created secret.

 RAM: A minimum of 8Gi is required for running all the initial MLRun components.
 The amount of RAM required for running MLRun jobs depends on the job’s requirements.

 The MLRun Community Edition resources are configured initially with the default cluster/namespace resources limits.
 You can modify the resources from outside if needed.

 Community Edition flavors#

-The MLRun CE (Community Edition) includes the following components:
+The MLRun CE (Community Edition) chart arrives in 2 flavors - lite and full.
+The lite version is the default installation and includes the following components: